Richard Harned: Artwork

 The kinematic works of the 1980s and 1990s were built with elements of welded steel, often combined with neon lighting and glass, rotating television monitors, computers, and globes.
 He floated neon and fluorescent light sculptures in water, combining the natural reflection of water with the glow of artificial light, and the unnatural mix of electricity and water.
+Currently, he is working with fused glass, pressed glass, and printmaking.

 Affiliations

 Harned has been an important artist of American Glass movement starting in the 1970s.
-He founded and directed the Glass Axis workshop, an organization to promote glass art in Columbus, Ohio.
-He served as president of the Glass Art Society (1987–1988), an international professional association.
-He has worked at the Pilchuck School in Washington, which was established by Dale Chihuly as an international school for glass artists.
-He has also been a visiting artist in the Netherlands, Japan, and Germany.
+He founded and directed the Glass Axis workshop, (now the Columbus Glass Art Center), an organization to promote glass art in Columbus, Ohio.
+He served as president of the Glass Art Society, (1987–1988) and Treasurer (1989), a professional association for the advancement of glass art worldwide.
+He has worked and taught at the Pilchuck School in Washington, which was established by Dale Chihuly as an international school for glass artists.
+He has also been a visiting artist in the Netherlands, Japan, Germany, and Turkey.